Every human being over a certain development stage is responsible for the future of this planet.

 We're in this together, blacks, whites, yellows, oranges and even the greens, together we shape the world for a better future.

-Using organic product is not enough, delegating responsibility on corporations is not enough.
+Using organic products is not enough, delegating responsibility on corporations is not enough.
 It is the actions of each of us on a daily basis that matter.
-And us being able to sustain good practice in recycling,pressuring production by buying more responsibly, keeping things longer.
+And us being able to sustain good practice in recycling, pressuring production by buying more responsibly, keeping things longer.

-'Made is USA /Made in New York ' will be the only labels on SALASSAN pieces as the studio is based here.
+'Made is USA /Made in New York ' can be read on the inside of SALASSAN pieces as the studio is based here.
 While fabrics are still from other parts of the world due to the lack of expansion in the american textile industry we try our best to source anything else locally.

 The idea is to not be all-around champions at sustainability but to address one aspect of it and constantly researching new ways to help the world seamlessly go forward.